mikeweltevrede/master_thesis_corona/README.md

 A thesis submitted in partial fulfillment of the requirements for the degree of Master in Econometrics and Mathematical Economics.

-Tilburg School of Economics and Management, Tilburg University
+Tilburg School of Economics and Management (Tilburg University)

-Supervised by:
+Supervised by:\
-dr. Otilia Boldea (Tilburg University) dr. George Knox (Tilburg University)
+dr. Otilia Boldea (Tilburg University)\
+dr. George Knox (Tilburg University)